AcTExplore: Active Tactile Exploration of Unknown Objects: Experiments

 \subsection{Analysis \& Discussion}

-\paragraph{State Comparison} We perform a comparison of different state representations using the same reward function (AMB), considering both representations with and without temporal information.
+\textbf{State Comparison.} We compare different state representations using the same reward function (AMB), considering both representations with and without temporal information.
 This analysis highlights the influential impact of temporal information on learning dexterous and high-level actions.
 As shown in Fig. \ref{fig:training_plots}, all state representations achieve a specified IoU during training.
 However, the state representations incorporating temporal information demonstrate higher stability, consistently reaching the 90\% IoU objective after 200K steps.
-In contrast, the depth-only representation struggles to maintain the IoU objective and will be outperformed by temporal representations in Table \ref{tab:evaluation}.
-Furthermore, when considering the number of steps required to achieve the IoU objective, TTS training takes longer than TTA as $s_t^{TTS} \in R^{k \times H \times W}$ is $k$ times bigger (Eq. \ref{eq:TTS}) than $s_t^{TTA} \in R^{H \times W}$ which is averaging observations rather than stacking them.
-However, in our experiments Figure \ref{fig:mesh_result}, we witnessed that both TTA and TTS are quite competitive but TTS performs better on long objects while TTA works better on shapes with more complexity.
+In contrast, the depth-only representation struggles to maintain the IoU objective and is outperformed by temporal representations in Tab. \ref{tab:evaluation}.
+Furthermore, when considering the number of steps required to achieve the IoU objective, TTS training takes longer than TTA as $s_t^{TTS} \in R^{k \times H \times W}$ is $k$ times bigger than $s_t^{TTA} \in R^{H \times W}$ which is averaging observations rather than stacking them.
+However, in our experiments in Fig. \ref{fig:mesh_result}, we witnessed that both TTA and TTS are competitive, with TTS excelling on longer objects and TTA performing better on complex shapes.